Assignment 1

 Resubmissions after the due date due to not satisfying one of the checks above will be strictly held to the course’s 50%-regrade resubmission policy (see syllabus).

-If you have any questions about assignment logistics, please reach out to the TA or instructor by 5 pm Friday, September 11.
+If you have any questions about assignment logistics, please reach out to the instructional team by 5 pm Thursday, September 9th.

 Rename homework notebooks before uploading them to Gradescope